-BA (ANU)
+BA (ANU) Helen Ludellen bas worked in the

 Helen Ludellen has worked in the cultural and IT sectors, (National Film and Sound Archive, Wizard Information Services, National Museum of Australia, National Library of Australia, Australian Parliament House Art Collection), for over 25 years on the development and administration of collection management databases and collection digitisation projects.
 Aside from being a volunteer at other folk festivals, she has been a volunteer co ordinator at the National Folk Festival since 2008 and has been organising the Mountaingrass bluegrass and old time music festival since 2013.